 Real instructional exchange based on actual classroom learning.

-At its best, high impact tutoring (HIT) reinforces classroom instruction through consistent tutors and content aligned to what students are learning in class:
+At its best, high impact tutoring (HIT) reinforces classroom instruction through consistent tutors and content aligned to what students are learning in class

-Where targeted support typically breaks down:
+Where Tier 2 targeted support typically breaks down:

 Instructional Continuity